Selma 3a Review 2024 – Pros & Cons

 Selma 3a is the first Robo-Advisor Third Pillar account of Switzerland!
 You can have a large allocation to stocks (97%!) and invest in a diversified passive portfolio!

 Selma is a popular Robo-advisor in Switzerland.
-They are offering an investment account and choosing ETFs for you.
+They offer an investment account and choose ETFs for you.
 You can also access a personal virtual financial assistant from within the app.

 Selma started in 2016, but they only started their Selma 3a account in November 2019.
 The third pillar account results from collaborating with VZ Vorsorgestiftung, which will hold the funds in your name.
 If you need a refresh on retirement accounts, I have a complete guide on the third pillar.

-If you already have an account with Selma, you can directly open a third pillar account from within their app.
-This way, your two accounts will be connected.
-It is a straightforward way to manage your investments in the same place.
+If you already have an account with Selma, you can open a third pillar account directly from within their app.
+This will connect your two accounts, making it straightforward to manage your investments in the same place.

 Selma is available in French, English, and German!